-Tender, buttery shortbread eggnog cookies with a boozy eggnog glaze.
+Tender, buttery shortbread eggnog cookies are stamped and coated with a boozy eggnog glaze.
 Simple and gorgeous, these cookies are one of my new holiday favorites!

 A side image of a stack of eggnog cookies tied with string on a white background with green pine branches and a red plate in the background.

 I think it’s safe to assume that these cookies are good to go at this point.
-With some little tricks and tips, they’re foolproof.
+With some little tricks and tips that I learned in pastry school, they’re foolproof.
 And, I got to bust out my cookie stamps this year, so you know I’m pretty excited.
-Next up, I’m going to make a million cardamom gingerbread cookies, because tbh, I think they’re my favorite Christmas cookie ever?
+Next up, I’m going to make a million cardamom gingerbread cookies and these chewy molasses crinkle cookies, because tbh, I think they’re some of my favorite Christmas cookies ever?

 Anyways, where are you all at with your Christmas-ing this year?
 What cookies are you making?
 Give me inspo!